2021 Chrysler Voyager Engine Oil and Fluids

 If frequent engine coolant additions are required, the cooling system should be pressure tested for leaks.

-Maintain engine coolant concentration at a minimum of 50% OAT coolant (conforming to MS.90032) and distilled water for proper corrosion protection of your engine which contains aluminum components.
+Maintain engine coolant concentration at a minimum of 50% OAT coolant (conforming to MS.90032) and distilled water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the coolant expansion bottle overflow hoses are not kinked or obstructed.

 Keep the front of the radiator clean.
 If your vehicle is equipped with air conditioning, keep the front of the condenser clean.